Micron CEO dies in plane crash, industry stunned

 Trading in Micron shares was halted on Friday morning pending the company's announcement.
 The shares were down at $7.48 in extended trading, from a last quote of $7.95 on the Nasdaq, before the halt.

-(Additional reporting by Himank Sharma in Bangalore, Ben Berkowitz in New York, Writing by Edwin Chan, Editing by Andre Grenon, Gary Hill and Tim Dobbyn)
+(Additional reporting by Himank Sharma in Bangalore, Writing by Edwin Chan; Editing by Andre Grenon, Gary Hill and Tim Dobbyn)